ratibordas/ai-chatbot-with-voice/README.md

 # ai-chatbot-with-voice

 AI chatbot supporting text messages and files with voiceovers in English and Russian.
-Powered by **Google Gemini 2.5 Flash**
+Powered by **Google Gemini 2.5 Flash** and React Compiler

 ---